Next time you feel overwhelmed and decide your life needs some direction, just take a look at Matt Ghaffari.

 5PM: Yeah, considering the US doesn’t have a state-sponsored program.

 MG: Yep, we’re the only country that doesn’t get funding from the government.

 Matt Ghaffari: In 1998, I wrestled Karelin in the finals of the World Championships one last time and it wasn’t as close as Atlanta, but the rules had changed.
 He wasn’t happy that we were close in Atlanta and he let me know he was scared in that final.
 I knew I had him.
-That’s also when I knew Rulon Gardner could beat him in 2000, and I predicted it in USA Today three days before that Rulon was going to beat Karelin.
-Karelin would not be the Olympic champion.
+That’s also when I knew Rulon Gardner could beat him in 2000, and I predicted it in USA Today three days before, how Rulon was going to beat Karelin.
+Karelin would not be the Olympic Champion.

 5PM: Do you think you played a role in exposing Karelin’s vulnerability?